futuring-architectures/futuring-architectures.github.io/pages/framework.md

 [position]: position.md
 [organise]: organise.md

-These are not mere steps or phases: they are *toolkits* in their own right.
+These are not mere steps or phases: they are *tools* in their own right.
 Each is wholly complementary and sets clear boundaries to the others.
 This also allows them to leverage different and well-established disciplines:

 * [Strategic Design] to reveal (latent resources and capabilities, and emergent trends and forces),